unexpectedjs/unexpected/documentation/index.md

   to delegate to other assertions.
 * Nested error mode: Don't repeat the subject when it takes up multiple lines and is identical to the parent subject.
+* Added a new `bubbleThrough` error mode that will make the error bubble all the way to the top, mainly useful internally.
 * Minor bugfixes and output tweaks.

 ### 7.0.0